-Mineral Resource and Mineral Reserve estimations have been prepared in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Definition Standards - On Mineral Resources and Mineral Reserves (2011) as incorporated by reference NI 43-101.
+Mineral Resource and Mineral Reserve estimations have been prepared in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") Definition Standards - On Mineral Resources and Mineral Reserves (2011) as incorporated by reference NI 43-101.

 The Jiama Technical Report is available for review under the Company's profile on the SEDAR database at www.sedar.com.
-The entire Jiama Technical Report is incorporated by reference into this AIF.
-The following executive summary is derived from the Jiama Technical Report and is qualified by reference to the Technical Report in its entirety.
-Readers are encouraged to review the Technical Report.
+The following summary is derived from the Jiama Technical Report and is qualified by reference to the Jiama Technical Report in its entirety.
+Readers are encouraged to review the Jiama Technical Report.